MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-pc-app.md

 Look for newly created guides in the **All** tab in the list of guides.
 The **Recents** list shows only those guides that have been previously opened on the device and does not include any guide recently created in the PC authoring application.

+## I don't see any guides in the Guides list

+If you don't see any guides, either your internet connection is unstable, or you might have signed into an instance that doesn't have any guides.
+First, check your internet connection.
+If you're connected, try signing in again, but this time make sure you sign into the instance that has the guides you were looking for.
+If you still don't see any guides, contact your administrator.

 ## Keep file names for 3D models and media short

 Before you upload custom 3D models or media files in the PC app, please make sure the file names are not more than 60 characters, and do not contain special characters (&, @, and so on).